Logo of Window Rank

 The total cost of an egress window project in Vancouver can vary widely based on factors like the type of window, the depth of excavation, soil conditions, the need for a structural engineer, and labor rates.
 It's important to budget for all components, not just the window itself.

-• Permit Fees: As mentioned, budget between $50 and $500+ for the city permit5 6.
+• Permit Fees: As mentioned, budget between $50 and $500+ for the city permit.

 • Materials: This includes the egress window (often a casement or sliding style that meets size requirements), the window well (steel, polymer, or concrete), well cover, drainage materials, and concrete or masonry supplies for reframing the opening.

 • Labor/Installation: This is typically the largest cost.
 It encompasses excavation (often by a mini-excavator), precise cutting of the foundation (using saws or jackhammers), waterproofing, installation of the window and well, backfilling, and cleanup.
-Labor costs can make a significant portion of the total project cost, especially for complex, deep excavations8 10.
+Labor costs can make a significant portion of the total project cost, especially for complex, deep excavations 10.

 Given these variables, getting detailed quotes from several licensed and insured contractors who specialize in egress window installations is essential.